Lavendar Language Institute conference image

 Lavender Languages Institute

-The annual Lavender Languages Institute at the Human Sexuality Department offers 10 days of online class discussion, research opportunities and informal conversations exploring topics of current interest in language and sexuality studies, queer linguistics, and various lavender language themes.
-Please submit your application to hold your spot for our 2025 summer institute.
+The annual Lavender Languages Institute at the Human Sexuality Department runs online from June 8-17, offering 10 days of online class discussion, research opportunities, and informal conversations exploring topics of current interest in language and sexuality studies, queer linguistics, and various lavender language themes.

 Who Should Attend?